-Once the Dean or Vice President has approved the employment of the student worker and verified availability of funds, the supervisor and the student must complete the Regular Fund (910) Confirmation which must be signed by the supervisor, Dean/Vice President and student.
-The student must bring the completed Regular Fund Confirmation, I-9 Form, W-4 and originals of their driver's license and social security card (or other acceptable documentation as listed on the back of the I-9) to the Student Services before actually performing any work.
-Allow 5 working days for processing of the Confirmation.
-Any hours worked before the Confirmation has been processed will be considered as volunteer hours.
+Once the Dean or Vice President has approved the employment of the student worker and verified availability of funds, the supervisor and the student must complete the student employment form which must be signed by the supervisor, Dean/Vice President and student.
+The student must bring the completed student employment form, I-9 Form, W-4 and originals of their driver's license and social security card (or other acceptable documentation as listed on the back of the I-9) to the Student Services before actually performing any work.
+Allow 5 working days for processing of the authorization.
+Any hours worked before the authorization has been processed will be considered as volunteer hours.
 International/Non-Resident Alien students are subject to additional requirements.
 See page 10 for more information.